Environmental Awareness

 Evironmental Awareness Poster Contest

 The Land & Water Conservation is once again sponsoring the Environmental Awareness Poster Contest in cooperation with the Wisconsin Land & Water Conservation Association (WLWCA).
 This activity is approved and listed on the Advisory List of the Association of Wisconsin Administrators.
 It is held in conjunction with area and state contests.
-Poster contest participants are encouraged to base their posters on the theme of "May The Forest Be With You, Always".
+Poster contest participants are encouraged to base their posters on the theme of "Home is where the habitat is".

 The Environmental Awareness Poster Contest has five divisions.
 Prizes are awarded to the first three places in each division.
 All participants will receive a certificate.